cin-framework/cin-cli/README.md

 You may **NOT** redistribute, sublicense, or sell this CLI tool in any form.

-> © 2025 CIN CLI — All Rights Reserved.
+> © 2025 CIN FRAMEWORK — All Rights Reserved.